 ART CENTER - A facility for the display and/or sale of objects of art, the teaching of art, or the creation of works of art.

-AUTOMOBILE CAR WASH - A facility equipped for washing cars manually or automatically.
+AUTOMOBILE CAR WASH - A facility equipped for washing cars and other vehicles manually or automatically.